Tristannn1337/Ivory/README.md

 -   To enforce liquidity for the bondholder, Ivory Ink penalizes operators who exit their bonded validator too early or too late.
 -   To reduce validator churn on the network, bond terms may be renewed by the bondholder before maturity.

 Emphasis on cryptoeconomics is placed on this piece of the protocol to ensure the highest level of security possible.
 There is no DAO, no investment token, and the contracts are not upgradable.
-Ivory Ink is designed with the intention of being the bedrock and minimum viable protocol around which all other Ivory Protocol features may be built or creative use by other protocols.
+Ivory Ink is designed with the intention of being the bedrock and minimum viable protocol around which all other Ivory Protocol features may be built.

 ### Bond Terms
 -   **Principal** (ETH)